Concordium/concordium.github.io/source/shared/net/mobile-wallet/make-simple-transfer-mw.rst

 #.
 Go to the Accounts page.

 #.
-Tap the Account you want to transfer CCD from, and press the **Balance** area of the account card.
+Tap **SEND** on the account from which you want to send CCD.

 #.
-Tap **SEND**.

-#.
 Enter the amount you want to transfer.

 #.
-Tap **Select recipient** to select the recipient of the transfer.
+In **Paste recipient address** select the recipient of the transfer.

-   - You can either choose a recipient that already exists in your Address Book, or add a new one by selecting the **QR** or **+** symbols in the upper right corner.
+   - You can either choose a recipient that already exists in your **Address Book**, or tap **Scan QR** to add a new one.

 #. *Optional*: You can add a memo to your transaction.
 A memo is a short message that will be shown with the transaction.
 Memos are publicly visible on the chain, so be careful what you write.
-Adding a memo will also add to the fee of the transaction.
+Adding a memo will also increase the fee of the transaction.

 #.
 Finally, tap **Send amount**.

 #.
-Confirm your choices, and tap **Yes, send funds**.
+Confirm your choices, and tap **Send funds**.

+#.
+Tap **Finish**.

 Your transaction is now submitted to the chain.
 It might take a little while for it to finalize on the chain, and you can follow the status of the transaction in the log.